A new Board of Education rule requires all Florida school districts to implement child trafficking education into their curriculum.

 The 24-hour brothel, just around the corner from a Manatee County elementary school, charged $60 for an hour with Kimberly.
 She kept half, plus tips, and was soon making up to $700 a day.
 She was easily out-earning her fellow graduates from Sarasota Military Academy, class of 2006.

-She took the job because she wanted to be in control of how she earned her money, and as a kid, movies like “Pretty Woman” had glamorized life as a sex worker.
+She took the job because she wanted to be in control of how she earned her money and, as a kid, movies such as “Pretty Woman” had glamorized life as a sex worker.

 But life at the brothel didn’t bring shopping sprees with Richard Gere.
-Instead, it was horrifying encounters with beer-soaked construction workers, businessmen on their way to work, grandfathers on vacation.
+Instead, it was full of horrifying encounters with beer-soaked construction workers, businessmen on their way to work, grandfathers on vacation.

 Teachers and guidance counselors had warned her and her classmates of the dangers of drinking and drugs, but no one had ever mentioned the predators looking to get rich off of broken girls like Kimberly, who believed it was her fault her family member molested her as an 8-year-old.

 If a teacher or mentor had intervened when she was in elementary school and told her she was actually being abused and given her someone to talk to, her decisions down the road may have been different, she said.

 That is why a new rule adopted by the Florida Board of Education gives her some hope.

 This month, Florida became the first state in the nation requiring sex-trafficking education as part of every student’s curriculum.